spheronFdn/documentations/docs/sdk/sdk-payments.md

 async getToken(): Promise<string>
 ```

 This function can be used to get the address of the token being used for payments.
-(ArGo token)
+(Spheron token)

 ### getEscrow